HL7/nhsn-dqm/input/pagecontent/use_cases.md

 ##### Patients of Interest

 The facility will work with NHSN to define a list of patients of interest(POI list).
 This is often the entire in-patient population at the facility.
-The data for the patients in the list are then extracted and evaluated against the measure criteria for the initial population (see below).
+The data for the patients in the list are then extracted and evaluated against the measure criteria for the initial poulation (see below).

 ##### Initial Population